10-acre garden in the heart of Mumbai is ready, but you can't go there

-The sprawling Pramod Mahajan Garden in Dadar has been ready since September 2014, but a tussle between the Sewerage Operations and the Gardens department of the BMC has deprived Mumbaikars of a much-needed green lung
+Dadar's Pramod Mahajan Garden has been ready since September 2014, but a tussle between Sewerage Operations and BMC's Gardens department has deprived Mumbaikars of a much-needed green lung

 In a city gasping for a breath of fresh air, citizens have been deprived of the use of one of its largest gardens for nearly seven months now.

 The garden, located on the premises of a defunct Sewage Treatment Plant in Dadar, off Tulsi Pipe Road, consists of lush lawns, a lotus pond and a hillock lined with potted flowering plants.
 Pics/Suresh KK

 The 42,000-sq metre (10.38-acre) garden in Dadar, in the heart of the city, which has been ready since September 2014, has still not been inaugurated, thanks to a tussle between two departments in the BMC and the alleged disinterest shown by the political establishment.